kitspace/awesome-electronics/README.md

 - [Tindie](https://www.tindie.com) - Marketplace for electronics makers to sell low volume batches of their own designs.

 ## Blogs
-- [Hackaday](https://hackaday.com) - Probably the most popular blog covering electronics and hardware hacking.
+- [Hackaday](https://hackaday.com) - Probably the most popular blog covering electronics and hardware hacking with a whole staff of writers.
 - [bunniestudios.com](https://www.bunniestudios.com) - Andrew 'Bunnie' Huang covers hardware hacking, open hardware, manufacturing and more.
+- [Bald Engineer](https://www.baldengineer.com) - Project logs, tutorials and articles about electronics and embedded software by James Lewis.
+- [Rheingold Heavy](https://rheingoldheavy.com) - More project logs, tutorials and articles about electronics and embedded software, these ones by Dan Hienzsch.

 ## Forums